College of Family and Consumer Sciences

 |Ph.D.||Consumer Science||University of Wisconsin-Madison||2012|

-For the past five years, I have served as the Principal Investigator for the Bureau of Consumer Financial Protection on its project to define and measure financial well-being, as well as test hypotheses of its drivers.
-I currently serve as a Principal Investigator in the NCAA / Department of Defense Mind Matters Challenge with a three-year project examining the role of design thinking and social marketing in encouraging concussion reporting among young adults.
-My research has been published in the Journal of Consumer Research, Journal of Business Research, and Sports Health and presented at the National Athletic Training Association, GLATA, Frontiers in Service, Association for Consumer Research, American Council of Consumer Interests, CFP Academic Research Colloquium, Financial Planning Association, and other conferences.
+I served for more than five years as the Principal Investigator for the Bureau of Consumer Financial Protection on its project to define and measure financial well-being, as well as test hypotheses of its drivers.
+I was also a Principal Investigator in the NCAA / Department of Defense Mind Matters Challenge with a three-year project examining the role of design thinking and social marketing in encouraging concussion reporting among young adults.
+I am currently working with Dr. Brenda Cude on a study of collegiate financial education and with the Australian Securities and Investment Commission on a study financial vulnerability and well-being.
+My research has been published in a variety of journals including the Journal of Consumer Research, Journal of Consumer Affairs, British Journal of Sports Medicine, Journal of Business Research, Sports Health, and Journal of Public Policy & Marketing, and presented at a variety of international and national conferences including the National Athletic Training Association, Frontiers in Service, Association for Consumer Research, American Council of Consumer Interests, and CFP Academic Research Colloquium.
 I am also a fellow of the Center for Financial Security at the University of Wisconsin-Madison.

 Prior Professional Positions